Breaking news: Spin.AI has acquired Revyz, the industry leading provider for Atlassian backup and configuration management solutions.Read more here

 Design around SaaS API throttling, not idealized math.

 The reality in Google Workspace and Microsoft 365 is that restores are throttled.
-You can’t just blast back 50,000 files at once.
+You can’t just restore 50,000 files at once.
 A recovery architecture for hours, not weeks, has to restore granularly and in parallel, prioritizing critical workspaces instead of trying to rehydrate the entire tenant first.
 It has to use smart queuing against provider rate limits, automatically retrying and back-off scheduling so you’re always saturating the allowed bandwidth without tipping into hard failures.

 Make backups immutable, independent, and provable.